Non Competes

 Texas covenant not to compete law dramatically changed in June 2011.
 The effect of this new law is that Texas non compete agreements previously considered to be invalid now may be enforceable.
 If you’ve recently been asked to sign a non compete agreement or you’re exploring whether to end an employment relationship governed by one, contact a Dallas employment lawyer.
 Legal advice you previously received concerning your non compete’s enforceability no longer may be current.

-Perhaps you didn’t notice the non-compete provision buried at the end of your employment agreement or you didn’t think much about the non-compete when you signed it.
-The reality is that many Texas executives, professionals, and other employees pay little attention to their non-compete covenant and other post-employment obligations until they anticipate leaving their job or, worse, they receive a threatening letter from their former employer’s lawyer.
+Perhaps you didn’t notice the non-compete provision buried towards the end of your employment agreement or you didn’t think much about the non-compete when you signed it.
+The reality is that many Texas executives, professionals, and other employees pay little attention to their non-compete covenant and other post-employment obligations until they anticipate leaving their job or, worse, after they receive a threatening letter from their former employer’s lawyer.

 Understanding Texas Non-Competes